 Resources

-Consortium for the Advancement of Research Methods and Analysis (CARMA) – Main Website
+Consortium for the Advancement of Research Methods and Analysis (CARMA) Resources

 CARMA Affiliate Programs are a set of free programs offered in partnership with professional associations and groups from fields of management.
 Their focus involves educating faculty and graduate students on discipline appropriate research methods.
 These programs allow access to resources already developed by CARMA, as well as new events developed for and in partnership with CARMA Affiliates.